suneeshjacob/ACRoD/README.md

 ```

-Symbolic Jacobian is extracted from `jacobian_information` as follows.
+In the process of generating the above jacobian function, other attributes of the jacobian object also are updated.
+Symbolic Jacobian matrices can be extracted from the attributes.
+Since this is a serial robot, the matrix $J_a$ itself would be the Jacobian matrix of the manipulator.
+The matrix $J_a$ is extracted from `Ja` attribute of the jacobian object as follows.
 ```py
 symbolic_jacobian = jac.Ja
 symbolic_jacobian